BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231112152916113](PA_2.assets/image-20231112152916113.png)

 ADDI adds the sign-extended 12-bit immediate to register rs1.
-Arithmetic overflow is ignored and the result is simply the low XLEN bits of the result. **ADDI rd, rs1, 0 is used to implement the MV rd, rs1 assembler pseudo instruction.**
+Arithmetic overflow is ignored and the result is simply the low XLEN bits of the result. **ADDI rd， rs1， 0 is used to implement the MV rd， rs1 assembler pseudo instruction.**

 rd = rs1 + imm